MattInglisWhalen/MattInglisWhalen.github.io/_pages/miws_autofit_tutorial_5.md

 clicking Find Fit, we see that AutoFit has found a local minimum for the chi-squared of this model.
 The global minimum can’t be reached from here using its search strategy, but we can help it out by adjusting its original search parameters.

+After a local optimum has been found, a set of sliders appears at the bottom of the window.
+These can be dragged up and down to show how the model would appear with a new set of coefficients.
+If you can manually find a set of parameters that looks "close enough" to a global optimum, you can press the "Fit Data" once again to let AutoFit do the rest.

 ---